Huegoxaga/notes/os/macos.md

 - For all the above command use `--cask` for cask only, use `--formula` for formulas only
   - `brew cask` is deprecated
 - `brew install --appdir="/<PathToAppFolder>" <AppName>` specify the app folder

+### Homebrew Services

+- It can be used to manage brew installed packages that contains background services
+- `brew tap homebrew/services` will be executed when any `brew services` command is entered
+- `brew services list` list all services
+- `brew services run <service>` Run the service formula without registering to launch automatically
+- `brew services start <service>` Start the service formula immediately and register it to launch automatically
+- `brew services stop <service>` Stop the service formula immediately and unregister it from launching automatically
+- `brew services restart <service>` Stop (if necessary) and start the service formula immediately and register it to launch automatically
+- `brew services cleanup <service>` Remove all unused services
+- The specific service in the above command can be replaced by a `--all` flag
+- For launch registration:
+  - If `sudo` is passed, operate on `/Library/LaunchDaemons` (started at boot).
+  - If `sudo` is not used, operate on `~/Library/LaunchAgents` (started at login).

 ## Disk Management